VinayakFia/Obsidian/COMP4920/Assignment 2 - Vinayak Fialok - z5416144.md

 2. ADM
 	1. What is ADM
 	3. ADM through causal does not work
-	4. explore ADM through other frameworks foe xpl
+	4. explore ADM through other frameworks of explanation
+	5.

 ### 2.1 Belief Desire Intention (BDI) agent model
 Grayson approaches human decision making through the belief/ desire psychological model.
 A parallel and largely similar model is the belief-desire-intention (BDI) agent model developed by Michael Bratman to reason human decisions. **CHECK THIS**